 \section{Conclusions}

-In this study, we use SMILES, the largest 5-25\,{\um} MIRI survey in the first two observing cycles of JWST, to study the dust obscured and PAH grain properties of 443 galaxies at $z=0.7-2.0$ (with a median redshift of $z\sim 1.3$).
-The exceptional sensitivity, angular resolution, and mid-IR wavelength coverage offered by SMILES enables unambiguous detection of dust emission from star-forming regions in galaxies, reaching an order of magnitude lower mass and SFR than was achievable with JWST's predecessor, Spitzer.
-Augmented by the deep NIRCam (JADES) and HST (CANDELS) data in GOODS-S, we perform SED fitting on the extremely well covered photometry spanning from rest-frame UV to mid-IR.
-We study the PAH to dust mass fractions ({\qpah}) and dust-obscured fraction of UV luminosity ({\fobsc}) in relation to galaxy parameters such as stellar mass, metallicity, and SFR surface density.
+In this study, we have used SMILES, the largest 5-25\,{\um} MIRI survey in the first two observing cycles of JWST, to study the dust-obscured and PAH grain properties of 443 galaxies at $z=0.7-2.0$ (median redshift of $z\sim 1.3$){, in which 216 of them have well-constrained {\qpah} values, dubbed the `robust {\qpah}' sample}.
+The exceptional sensitivity, angular resolution, and mid-IR wavelength coverage offered by SMILES enables unambiguous detection of dust emission from star-forming regions in galaxies, reaching mass and SFR an order of magnitude lower than was achievable with JWST's predecessor, \textit{Spitzer}.
+Augmented by the deep NIRCam (JADES) and HST (CANDELS) data in GOODS-S, we performed SED fitting on the extremely well-covered photometry spanning from rest-frame UV to mid-IR.
+We have studied the PAH to dust mass fractions ({\qpah}) and dust-obscured fraction of UV luminosity ({\fobsc}) in relation to galaxy parameters such as stellar mass, metallicity, and SFR surface density.
 The sample contains main-sequence galaxies spanning a range from $\sim 10^{8.4} - 10^{11.3}$\,{\Msun}.
-Our key findings are summarized below.
+Our key findings are summarised below.

-\begin{itemize} \item We find a strong correlation between the mass fraction of dust in PAHs (i.e., PAH mass fraction or {\qpah}) and stellar mass.
-Similar correlation is seen between the PAH luminosity fraction relative to the total IR luminosity and mass.
+\begin{itemize} \item We find a strong correlation between the mass fraction of dust in PAHs (i.e. PAH mass fraction or {\qpah}) and stellar mass.
+A similar correlation is seen between the PAH luminosity fraction relative to the total IR luminosity and mass.
 This correlation positions the {\qpah} value of the majority of galaxies at $z\sim 1.3$ between the median values of low- and high-metallicity galaxies at $z\sim 0$ \citep{draine07b}.